Andrettin/Wyrmsun/readme.txt

 - Neutral hostile infantry, ranged units, cavalry and flying riders now randomly move around.
 - Added "Wojtek" to the brown bear name generation list.
 - The Dwarven Scout now has a bonus against infantry of 25%, instead of +2 damage.
+- Workers are now deselected when they enter a mine.

 * Upgrades
 - Added Lipizzaner Horse upgrade (icon by Jinn) for the Teutonic civilization (researchable at the Stables).
 This upgrade increases cavalry HP.